wei-mao-2019/WAT/README.md

         ├── SMPLX_FEMALE.pkl
         └── SMPLX_MALE.pkl
 ```
-Note that when visualize the results of BABEL dataset there may be an error due to the reason that ``SMPLH_(FE)MALE.pkl`` does not contain the hand components.
-In this case, you may need to manually load the hand components from ``MANO_LEFT(RIGHT).pkl``.

 You can then run the following code to render the results of your model to a video.

 ```Shell
     python eval_vae_act_render_video.py --cfg grab_rnn --cfg_classifier grab_act_classifier
 ```

+Note that when visualizing the results of BABEL dataset, there may be an error due to the reason that ``SMPLH_(FE)MALE.pkl`` does not contain the hand components.
+In this case, you may need to manually load the hand components from ``MANO_LEFT(RIGHT).pkl``.

 ### Citing